psvet/obey/README.md

 The second argument is the method to run validation and gets passed a `context` object.
 This object has the following properties:

-* `schema`: The entire rule for the property in the model
+* `def`: The entire rule for the property in the model
 * `key`: The name of the property being tested
 * `value`: The value to test
 * `fail`: A function accepting a failure message as an argument